-POLICY AND RESOURCES COMMITTEE – DRAFT, to be approved.
+POLICY AND RESOURCES COMMITTEE – September 4th 2019

 A meeting of the Policy and Resources Committee was held on Wednesday September 4th, 2019 at Eccleshall Community Centre following the meeting of the Planning Committee at 8.40pm.

 1).
 Present Were:- Councillor C. Marshall (Chair); Councillor E. Amos; Councillor L. Dale; Councillor P. Edwards; Councillor R. Taylor